keonlee9420/DiffSinger/README.md

     To get the boundary `K` from our validation dataset, you can run the boundary predictor using pre-trained auxiliary FastSpeech2 by the following command.
     ```
-    python3 boundary_predictor.py --restore_step DATASET --dataset DATASET
+    python3 boundary_predictor.py --restore_step RESTORE_STEP --dataset DATASET
     ```
-    It will print out the predicted value in the log.
+    It will print out the predicted value (say, `K_STEP`) in the command log.

     Then, set the config with the predicted value as follows
     ```yaml